ondrej1024/crelay/README.md

 #### Controlling different relay cards for home automation with a Linux software

 ### About
 This software is intended to run on Linux systems to control different relay cards in a unified way.
 It provides several interfaces for controlling the relays locally or remotely.
+The relays can be controlled by a human being via a device like smartphone or web browser, or directly by an intelligent device as used in the Internet of Things.
 The software was designed with the following requirements in mind:

  - simple, intuitive usage and interface
- - as little depenencies as possible
+ - as little dependencies as possible (libraries, external programs)
+ - runs on different Linux distributions, different hardware platforms
  - lightweight, can run on simple devices
  - easily expandable (adding relay card types and user interfaces)